Statistical mechanics: Principles: mechanics and ensembles

 Using these two concepts, the state at any other time, past or future, can in principle be calculated.

-There is however a disconnect between these laws and everyday life experiences, as we do not find it necessary (nor even theoretically possible) to know exactly at a microscopic level the simultaneous positions and velocities of each molecule while carrying out processes at the human scale (for example, when performing a chemical reaction).
+There is however a disconnect between these laws and everyday life experiences, as we do not find it necessary (and in quantum mechanics, not theoretically possible) to know exactly at a microscopic level the simultaneous positions and velocities of each molecule while carrying out processes at the human scale (for example, when performing a chemical reaction).
 Statistical mechanics fills this disconnection between the laws of mechanics and the practical experience of incomplete knowledge, by adding some uncertainty about which state the system is in.

 Whereas ordinary mechanics only considers the behaviour of a single state, statistical mechanics introduces the statistical ensemble, which is a large collection of virtual, independent copies of the system in various states.
 The statistical ensemble is a probability distribution over all possible states of the system.
 In classical statistical mechanics, the ensemble is a probability distribution over phase points (as opposed to a single phase point in ordinary mechanics), usually represented as a distribution in a phase space with canonical coordinate axes.
 In quantum statistical mechanics, the ensemble is a probability distribution over pure states and can be compactly summarized as a density matrix.

 As is usual for probabilities, the ensemble can be interpreted in different ways: